baldurk/renderdoc/docs/how/how_edit_shader.rst

 To launch the shader editor, go to the pipeline stage you wish to change in the :doc:`../window/pipeline_state` windows, and click on the edit button |page_white_edit| next to the shader.
 If there are multiple edit options, a drop-down menu will be available - see below for more information about shader processing tools.

-Any changes to the shader will affect any drawcall using this shader, not just the currently-selected drawcall.
+Any changes to the shader will affect any action using this shader, not just the currently-selected action.
 The changes will persist until the edit window is closed.

 Shader processing tools
 -----------------------